will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{cases}
 $$

-where $$\mathcal{R}=\{x,y\}$$ is the set of keys read by the transaction upfront, and each $$f_v$$ is a *key transformer* function, which is a pure function describing the updates that get applied to each key in the subset of keys that are updated by that transaction.
+where $$\mathcal{R}=\{x,y\}$$ is the set of keys read by the transaction upfront, and each $$f_v$$ is a *key transformer* function i.e. a pure function describing the updates that get applied to each key that is being updated by that transaction.
 Each such function can optionally depend on the values read from the current snapshot state for that transaction.

-Notably, most traditional transaction formalisms don't make this operational view explicit in their models.
+Most traditional transaction formalisms don't make this operational view explicit in their models.
 For example, consider the way that papers treat the *lost update* anomaly.
 In the Cerone 2015 framework, they represent transactions as sequences of read/write operations over a set of keys, e.g.

 <div style="text-align: center">
 <img src="/assets/diagrams/txn-transformers/cerone-defs.png" alt="Transaction Isolation Models" width=550>